gg-net/dwoss/src/main/markdown/overview.md

 2. _Required_: A module "A" requires a module "B" if it declares the public api or spi of "B" as a dependency (in the maven pom.xml) and will fail at runtime if no implementation is available.
 (TODO: How to test this via unittesting)

-3. _Bound_ (do not use anymore): A module "A" binds a module "B" if it violates the rules of component dependencies such as "A" depends and uses classes defined in "B".ee.
+3. _Bound_ (do not use anymore): A module is declared as bound if it violates the rules of component dependencies such as module "A" depends and uses classes defined in module "B".ee.
 This is forbidden in future implementations and is only described as there are still such dependencies in place.
     Also all the mandator implementations violate this restriction.

 The Core Components